dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDatabaseHasMany()`

-Check if each of the specified rows exists in the database:
+Assert that database has all of the given rows:

 ```php
 $this->assertDatabaseHasMany('posts', [